-- Gives employers a sense of security when hiring employees who will be driving on behalf of their company or organization.
+- It gives employers a sense of security when hiring employees who will drive on behalf of their company or organization.
 It helps them verify that the driver has passed all necessary physical examinations.

-- Reduces potential risks associated with drivers being on the road, such as potential accidents caused by fatigue, illness, etc. For additional programs, check out MCS-150, Must visit FMCSA Hours of Service Suspended topics.
+- Reduces potential risks associated with drivers on the road, such as accidents caused by fatigue, illness, etc. For additional programs, check out MCS-150.
+Must visit FMCSA Hours of Service Suspended topics.

 Can I Get My DOT Physical in Any State?